Voyz/ibind/docs/websocket/overview.md

 client.shutdown()
 ```

-After creating an instance, the client can be started (intialising the internal threads, enabling subscriptions and event propagation) and later shut down (closing the connection gracefully, flushing remaining events and stopping threads).
+After creating an instance, the client can be started (initialising the internal threads, enabling subscriptions and event propagation) and later shut down (closing the connection gracefully, flushing remaining events and stopping threads).

 The client has a number of health checks and recovery mechanisms, attempting to provide continuous connectivity and high uptime.
 IBKR does not provide information on events' replay after downtime, hence user application should assume possible dropped WebSocket events and synchronise through REST API after connection issues where necessary.